In Lawn Care, Spring Beauty Begins In Fall

 Be sure to rake fallen leaves off of the lawn because they block the sun, which is essential to lawn growth.
 Wet leaves can become matted and smother the turf.
 Continue your vigilance for looking out for lawn disease and if you see anything suspicious, advise your lawn care provider.
 In summation, a beautiful, lush green lawn in the spring requires preparation in the fall.
 Through a regimen of professional lawn care, irrigation and raking, your lawn will appear both healthy and attractive early in the year.

-Click or call today to arrange a complimentary consultation from our fully trained and certified arborists for turf management, fertilizing and tree trimming services from SavATree.
+Click or call today to arrange a complimentary consultation from our fully trained and certified arborists for turf management, fertilizing and other services from SavATree.
 Click here to contact the office nearest you.